VISIT BOISBUCHET 2020

 The Paper Pavilion

 For an exhibition tour in China presenting German industry’s current technologies for sustainable urban development, the German artist and architect Markus Heinsdorff developed a series of bamboo pavilions in 2007, with this building as the centrepiece.
 As a gift of the Goethe Institute and the People’s Republic of China, the pavilion was transferred to Boisbuchet upon conclusion of the tour.
 For the support structure, Heinsdorff used tubes and plywood made of bamboo helt together with special steel fittings.
 Membranes made of polycarbonate serve as the roof and wall surfaces.
-The 120 m² pavilion holds up to 150 people and is utilized for all manner of events.

-The Bamboo House & Bamboo Conference Pavilion
+The Bamboo House and the Bamboo Conference Pavilion